 \begin{proof}[Proof of Proposition~\ref{prop: t log t upper bound corollary}] We begin by quoting a reasonably precise estimate~\cite[special case of Theorem 2.1]{KrPo} for the number of primitive points inside a domain $\B$: if $\B$ is convex and contains the origin, then

 where $\omega$ is the diameter of $\B$.
-In particular, if $\C$ is a convex polygon containing the origin and $\B=t\C$ is a dilate, then the diameter of $\B$ is a constant multiple of $t$ and so $E_\C(t) \ll \max\{1,t\log t\}$ (with the implicit constant depending on~$\C$).
+In particular, if $\C$ is a convex polygon containing the origin and $\B=t\C$ is a dilate, then the diameter of $\B$ is a constant multiple of $t$ and so